Polyphonte: Family

 Polyphonte was the daughter of Hipponous and Thrassa; her grandparents on her mother's side were the war god Ares and Tereine, a daughter of the river god Strymon.

 Mythology

-The story of her life is contained in only one source, namely Antoninus Liberalis's Metamorphoses.
-Antonius cites Boeus’ second book, ‘The Origin of Birds’ as the source of the story; however, Boeus’ work has been lost.
+The story of her life is contained in only one source, namely Antoninus Liberalis' Metamorphoses.
+Antonius cites Boeus' second book, The Origin of Birds as the source of the story; however, Boeus' work has been lost.

 Wrath of Aphrodite

 Wishing to remain a virgin, Polyphonte fled to the mountains to become a companion of Artemis, and scorning the honours of Aphrodite, the goddess of love and procreation.
 This provoked the ire of the goddess, who viewed Polyphonte's decision and dismissive attitude as a personal affront.
 To punish Polyphonte for failing to honor her womanly duty, Aphrodite drove her mad and caused her to lust after a bear.

-Artemis was disgusted with Polyphonte and so turned a large horde of twild animals against her.
+Artemis was disgusted with Polyphonte and so turned a large horde of wild animals against her.
 Fearing for her life, Polyphonte was forced to return back to her father's home.